Code-Institute-Submissions/Code-Institute-MS1/README.md

 - So far testing has been on safari, firefox, and chrome.
 - The website was viewed on a variety of devices such as a Laptop, iPhone, and Ipad.
-- Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+- Friends and family members were asked to explore the site and documentation to point out any bugs or issues they spot.

 ### Known Bugs